 (Boddy & Shattuck, pg.
 5, 2017)

-Buyers’ awareness of these vulnerabilities is not at the point of affecting the market yet.
-Throughout the next section I’ll analyze how well-informed consumers are of the security of IoT devices.
+Buyers’ awareness of these vulnerabilities is not yet significantly affecting the market yet.
+Throughout the next section I will analyze how well informed consumers are about the security of IoT devices.

 Current Consumer Awareness of Security Risks

-While some of these security incidents and breaches do reach headlines, research has shown there’s still an alarmingly low amount of consumer awareness for IoT devices.
+While some of these security incidents and breaches do reach headlines, research has shown there is still an alarmingly low amount of consumer awareness for IoT devices.
 Turgut and Boloni in their paper “Value of Information and Cost of Privacy in the Internet of Things” make the comparison of security awareness in the physical world versus the digital world.
-They propose that it’s much easier for us to determine the safety of a public physical space than it is to determine the safety and privacy of a digital site or device.
+They propose that it is much easier for us to determine the safety of a public physical space than it is to determine the safety and privacy of a digital site or device.
 (2017, pg.
 62)

-Keeper, a leading data security company performed a survey on current IoT consumers and gave statistics for the largest demographic of consumers
+Keeper, a leading data security company, performed a survey on current IoT consumers and gave statistics for the largest demographic of consumers

 “According to the survey, 65 percent of Millennials said they are not aware of IoT security risks… More than half (53 percent) indicated they plan to purchase IoT toys…Unfortunately, most of these products were created to be first to market and provide convenience to their customers," Guccione (CEO of Keeper password manager) said.
 "These priorities seem to be top of mind to consumers, too.
 They want to be the first to have the device and tend to buy them for the convenience factor”